-The Council has not acquired any new operations during either 2011/2012 or during the comparator year 2010/2011.
+The Council has not acquired or discontinued any operations during either 2012/2013 or during the comparator year 2011/2012.

-Following the outcome of the 2009/2010 Leisure Review the Bacup Leisure Hall facility was closed during 2010/2011 and disposed of.
-In addition, the operation of the Ski Slope facility was transferred to a community group during 2011/2012 under a 25-year lease arrangement at a peppercorn rent.
+Following the outcome of the 2009/2010 Leisure Review the operation of the Ski Slope facility was transferred to a community group during 2011/2012 under a 25-year lease arrangement at a peppercorn rent.